 The Company acts as a broker and/or dealer in equity securities, corporate debt securities and government securities.
-It also engages in financing activities using these securities as collateral, including repurchase and reverse repurchase agreements and securities borrowing and lending.
+It also engages in financing transactions, which are collateralized by corporate debt securities and government securities.
 Additionally, the Company provides investment banking services in connection with corporate transactions and provides custody services to the Parent.